rachelponce/ChompSci/Sprint4.md

 - Tests for image's visibility
 - Tests for typewriter package's visibility
-- Tests that typewriter package is defined and renders Calendar Page:
+- Tests that typewriter package is defined and renders

+Calendar page:
 - Tests that calendar component is defined
 - Tests that body of calendar is able to be rendered
 - Tests for the correct class of calendar body
-- Tests that correct month and date are visible, defined, and rendered About Page:
+- Tests that correct month and date are visible, defined, and rendered

+About page:
 - Tests that avatars for each member are defined
 - Tests for visibility of images
 - Tests that images render properly
-- Tests that the body paragraphs use the correct classes and are rendered, defined Opportunities Page:
+- Tests that the body paragraphs use the correct classes and are rendered, defined

+Opportunities page:
 - Tests that the "blog" is defined
 - Tests that the blog renders and is visible
 - Tests that each speech bubble is defined, rendered, and visible